vedi/knowledge-base/src/documents/android/store/Store_GettingStarted.html.md

         android:name="com.soomla.store.SoomlaApp">
     ```

-3. Initialize Soomla with a secret that you chose to encrypt the user data.
+3. In the `onCreate()` method of your main activity, initialize Soomla with a secret that you chose to encrypt the user data.
 (For those who came from older versions, this should be the same as the old "customSec"):

     ``` java
     Soomla.initialize("[YOUR CUSTOM GAME SECRET HERE]");